All about Pupil Premium at RJS.

 All about Catch-up Premium!

 Following the Covid-19 pandemic and subsequent closure of schools during lockdown one and three, the government issued an amount of catch-up funding to all schools to support with closing gaps that ay have immerged in learning.
-The amount of fudding allocated is based on pupil numbers and is paid over two financial years, but during the academic year 2020 - 2021.

 At Ripley Junior School, when deciding how to allocate and spend the money that we will be receiving, we have considered the needs of our pupils, have listened to their experiences of lockdown and have teacher assessed the progress our children have made.
 We also know what strategies have worked well in the past for our children and have also used the government recommended, ‘Covid-19 Support Gide for Schools’, published by the Education Endowment Foundation (EEF) to identify the best strategies, based on long term research, that will enable us to achieve the most positive outcomes.